 When a PUCCH resource used for repetitions of a PUCCH transmission by a UE includes

-- first and second spatial settings, or first and second sets of power control parameters, as described in [11, TS 38.321] and in clause and 7.2.1, or
+- first and second spatial settings, or first and second sets of power control parameters, as described in [11, TS 38.321] and in clauses 7 and 7.2.1, or

+- first and second joint/UL TCI states, or first and second sets of power control parameters as described in [6, TS 38.214] and in clauses 7 and 7.2.1

 the UE

-- uses the first and second spatial settings, or the first and second sets of power control parameters, for first and second repetitions of the PUCCH transmission, respectively, when NPUCCHrepeat=2,
+- uses the first and second spatial settings or the first and second joint/UL TCI states, or the first and second sets of power control parameters, for first and second repetitions of the PUCCH transmission, respectively, when NPUCCHrepeat=2,

-- alternates between the first and second spatial settings, or between the first and second sets of power control parameters, respectively, per NPUCCHswitch repetitions of the PUCCH transmission, where NPUCCHswitch=1 if mappingPattern = 'cyclicMapping'; else, NPUCCHswitch=2.
+- alternates between the first and second spatial settings or between the first and second joint/UL TCI states, or between the first and second sets of power control parameters, respectively, per NPUCCHswitch repetitions of the PUCCH transmission, where NPUCCHswitch=1 if mappingPattern = 'cyclicMapping'; else, NPUCCHswitch=2.

 A UE does not expect a PUCCH that is in response to a DCI format detection to overlap with any other PUCCH that does not satisfy the corresponding timing conditions in clause 9.2.5.